 This item allows you to disable the ACPI function.
+The options are: Enabled (Default), Disabled.

 Power Management

 This item allows you to adjust the power management features.

 Select User Define for configuring your own power management features.
 Min Saving initiates all predefined timers in their minimum values.
 Max Saving, on the other hand, initiates maximum values.
 The options are: User Define (Default), Min Saving, Max Saving.